qr-answers/qr-answers.github.io/docs/menu/home_menu.md

   <img class="image-border" alt="invitations add button" src="../../assets/images/manage_team.png">
   </p>

 If you have available space on your team (based on your subscription plan), you will be able to press that button and add a new team member.
-If you do not have any available team member positions, you will need to add more people to your membership under the XXX tab.
+If you do not have any available team member positions, you will need to add more people to your membership under the Manage Plan -> [Subscription Plan](#subscription-plan) accordion.
 The below screen will display after you press the Add button.

   <p align="center" class="screen-shot">
   <img class="image-border" alt="click here to email" src="../../assets/images/invite.png">